-WASHINGTON (AP) -- The Commerce Department reports on the U.S. trade deficit for October.
-The report will be issued at 8:30 a.m.
-EST Friday.
+WASHINGTON (AP) -- The Commerce Department reports on the U.S. trade deficit for November.
+The report will be released Wednesday at 8:30 a.m.
+Eastern.

-GAP NARROWS: The expectation is that the deficit will narrow slightly to $41.6 billion in October, according to a survey of economists by data firm FactSet.
+SMALLER GAP: The expectation is that the trade deficit narrowed slightly to $41.9 billion in November, according to a survey of economists by data firm FactSet.

-The politically sensitive trade deficit with China surged by 17.6 percent in September to an all-time monthly high of $35.6 billion.
+The politically sensitive deficit with China narrowed by 8.5 percent to $32.6 billion in October, down from a monthly record of $35.6 billion in September.
 The release of the new Apple iPhone likely fueled much of the surge in imports during the month.

-The deficit with China is on track to set another record for the full year, creating more pressure for Congress and the Obama administration to curb what critics contend are unfair tactics such as currency manipulation that they contend China is employing to gain trade advantages over U.S. companies.
+The deficit with China is on track to set another record for the full year, creating more pressure for Congress and the Obama administration to curb what critics call unfair tactics such as currency manipulation by Beijing.

 - Budget, Tax & Economy